 The brake caliper houses your brake pads and fits around the rotor like a clamp, pressing the pads against the rotor when you brake.
 A brake caliper problem could cause uneven braking, making your car slide forward when you brake.
-Uneven braking can also cause your vehicle to slide out of control in bad weather conditions, so contact Tips Automotive Specializing In Cadillac Since 1976 as soon as possible.
+Uneven braking can also cause your vehicle to slide out of control in bad weather conditions, so contact Tips Automotive Specializing In Cadillac and GM Vehicles Since 1976 as soon as possible.

 In a disc brake system, rotors are attached to your vehicle's wheels.
 When the brake pads grip the rotor, they bring both the rotor and wheels to a stop.
 However, the friction causes grooves and cracks to appear over time.
 Resurfacing brings the rotor back to a "like-new" condition, reducing squealing and wobbling.
-Tips Automotive Specializing In Cadillac Since 1976 will give your rotors a thorough inspection and recommend your best course of action.
+Tips Automotive Specializing In Cadillac and GM Vehicles Since 1976 will give your rotors a thorough inspection and recommend your best course of action.